FerideCeren/volatility_surface_hedging/README.md

 | **Heston** | Stochastic volatility model | Financially interpretable, realistic volatility dynamics | Computationally expensive calibration, weaker surface fit |
 | **Neural Network** | Data-driven regression | Learns complex nonlinear relationships, fast inference | Requires training data |

-For the BS sticky model, we assume that the volatility is fixed during the hedging period and it is the implied volatility of the option at the first of trading that we are trading.
+For the BS sticky model, we assume that the implied volatility is equal to the market implied volatility of the option on the first trading day and remains fixed throughout the hedging period.

 ### SVI (Stochastic Volatility Inspired)